schalkt/cookie-warn/README.md

 ```

-# TODO
+## TODO

-- store cookie when reject?
+- store cookie when rejected
+- if accepted call a function (callMeWhenCookiesAccepted)
+- add more info to the demo page (show cookie value)
+- accept for 1 day, 1 week, 1 month, 1 year